wufoo/docs/source/includes/_reports.md

 Parameter          | Default | Description
 ------------------ | ------- | -----------
 pretty             | false   | If set to true, returns the result in a "pretty print" format

+Each Report will be displayed as a separate object made up of these properties:

+Name - The title of the report specified in the Report Builder

+Description - The description of the report as specified in the Report Builder

+Url - This is the "easy to remember" URL used for the report.
+Since it changes when the report title is changed, we recommend using the "hashed" URL instead when you need a permanent link.
+Can be used as a report identifier in other requests

+IsPublic - Indicates whether or not the "Public" option is enabled, allowing anyone with the link to access the report.
+Possible values are: 1 = true, 0 = false

+DateCreated - A timestamp of when the report was created.
+For a duplicated report, this will be the DateCreated for the original report @todo

+DateUpdated - A timestamp of when the report was lasted edited in the Wufoo Report Builder

+Hash - A permanent, "hashed" value unique to this report on this user’s account.
+Can be used as a report identifier in other requests

+LinkFields - Link to the Report Fields API for a list of this report's fields

+LinkEntries - Link to the Report Entries API for a list of entries stored by this report

+LinkEntriesCount - Link to the Report Entries API for a count of the entries stored by this report

+LinkWidgets - Link to the Widgets API for the widgets that make up this report

 ## Report